sophistone/twalk/README.md

 Twalk applies `:pre` function on each node in pre-order, and `:post` function in post-order.

 If the operation will not change a tree at all, `:make-node` can simply return the given node instead of replicating it. i.e., `(fn [node _] node)` is enough in such cases.

+### Process subtree with temporalily changed context

+You can change context only on children and descendants of a certan node.

+If you change ctx in :pre function with `(twalk/push ctx limited-change)` on a certain node, its children and descendants will be processed with the changed ctx, but the change is reverted before applying :post function on the node.

+On reversion, entries in ctx which were changed by the push are restored and ones added by the push are removed.
+Other entries modified in its children or descendants remain.

 ## Examples